Are you held back by conflicts? Then meet

 >>>>>>> origin/main

-Because merging is done syntax trees, it is often able to highlight narrower conflicts.
+Because merging is done on syntax trees, it is often able to highlight narrower conflicts.

 The option --compact